Types of Ceramic Treatments and how to Choose

 How much does ceramic treatment cost?

-How long do ceramics last?
+How long does ceramic last?

-Can ceramics crack?
+Can ceramic crack?

 About the Author: 中村 紗千子